ecmwf/open-ecpds/Options.md

 ### http.mqttSessionExpiryInterval
 Allow specifying the maximum time duration that the broker should maintain the client session state after the client disconnects unexpectedly or intentionally.
 If the client does not reconnect within this specified interval, the broker will clean up the client session state.

+### http.mqttSize
+This option allows specifying the size of the data content associated with a received notification.
+Typically, the size is extracted from a field within the message payload (e.g., in WIS2, the 'links[0].length' field of the JSON message).
+When configured through the property editor, the option must be set to a static size.
+When configured through the script editor, the 'mqttPayload' parameter can be used.
+ECPDS assigns this parameter the content of the notification message (e.g., the JSON object in the case of WIS2).
+This parameter enables dynamic determination of the data content size, such as by extracting a field from 'mqttPayload'; and avoids the need to connect to the remote site solely to retrieve the size.
+The 'mqttTopic' parameter is also available.

 ### http.mqttSubscriberId
 Allow specifying the client identifier for the MQTT client being created. must be unique among all clients connected to the MQTT broker.
 It identifies the client to the broker during the connection process.
 It allows the MQTT broker to remember the client subscriptions and other session-related information, enabling features such as message persistence, retained messages, and resumption of subscriptions upon reconnection.

+### http.mqttTime
+This option allows specifying the creation time in UTC milliseconds from the epoch of the data file associated with a received notification.
+Typically, the time is extracted from a field within the message payload (e.g., in WIS2, the 'properties.datetime' field of the JSON message).
+When configured through the property editor, the option must be set to a static time.
+When configured through the script editor, the 'mqttPayload' parameter can be used.
+ECPDS assigns this parameter the content of the notification message (e.g., the JSON object in the case of WIS2).
+This parameter enables dynamic determination of the time, such as by extracting a field from 'mqttPayload'; and avoids the need to connect to the remote site solely to retrieve the time.
+The 'mqttTopic' parameter is also available.

 ### http.mqttUrl
 Allow specifying an alternative URL to connect to the MQTT/S server.
 By default, the URL is constructed using the "http.mqttScheme", "http.mqttPort" options and hostname field (mqttScheme://hostname:mqttPort).